-I use this white cake as the base for many other cake flavors.
-It’s the PERFECT cake with a soft texture, wonderful vanilla flavor, and tastes incredible with creamy vanilla buttercream on top.
+This is the PERFECT white cake with a soft texture, moist crumb, and wonderful vanilla flavor; plus, it tastes incredible with creamy vanilla buttercream.
 Cake flour, egg whites, and sour cream are the secrets to the best texture.
-This cake recipe is the base for my burnt sugar caramel cake, coconut cake, strawberry cake and pistachio cake, too!
+The cake batter is my gold standard and I use it as the base for many other cake flavors including strawberry cake, coconut cake, pistachio cake, burnt sugar caramel cake, and more.

-This white cake recipe is adapted from my perfect vanilla cupcakes, a reader favorite.
+This white cake recipe is adapted from my perfect vanilla cupcakes, a longtime reader favorite.
 The cake is my definition of *cake perfection* and has become one of the most popular cake recipes on my website.
+This recipe is such a fan favorite, that it deserved a spot in print!
+You’ll also find it printed in my cookbook, Sally’s Baking 101 (which is now a New York Times Best Seller!).
 Here’s why:

 - Soft & airy crumb